 Ljubljana is at the level of Vienna and Prague when it comes to enjoying the winter holidays and the Christmas markets, with more nature excursions and way fewer tourists.

-For Christmas spirit lovers, people who do not fear a bit of cold and those who want to avoid the busy crowds of the summer season, Ljubljana is the place to be.
+For Christmas spirit lovers, people who do not fear a bit of cold and those who want to avoid the busy crowds of the summer season, Ljubljana is the place to be in winter.
 Slovenia’s capital city has been working hard in the past few years to become more attractive all year long thanks to its sweetly buzzing, people-friendly city centre and the proximity of nature.
 For Christmas and the end-of-the-year celebrations, Ljubljana lights up in every corner for some original atmosphere!

 “Convergence”: the universe at the heart of the Christmas lights display